elastic/connectors/docs/DEVELOPING.md

 ### Sync rules

-- Files bigger than 10 MB won't be extracted.
+- Files bigger than 10 MB won't be extracted
 - Permissions are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elastic Deployment.
 - Filtering rules are not available in the present version.
 Currently filtering is controlled via ingest pipelines.